Acne Treatments: Ratings of Sources

 by Paula Begoun

-Our AssessmentSkin care expert Paula Begoun reviews and rates skin-care products from more than 200 brands.
+Our AssessmentSkin-care expert Paula Begoun reviews and rates skin-care products from more than 200 brands.
 Begoun, who cites medical journals, cosmetic industry reports and the Food and Drug Administration (FDA) in her opinions, provides helpful information on the common ingredients found in skin-care products and cosmetics.
 In her reviews, she discusses value and effectiveness, listing the top picks for many categories.
-In short, this is an excellent, well-researched reference.
-Some of Begoun's reviews are also summarized on her retail site, CosmeticsCop.com.
+The website also includes several informative articles about acne and skin care in general.
+In short, this is a well-researched reference for beauty products across the board.

-Comparison of Five Antimicrobial Regimens for Treatment of Mild to Moderate inflammatory Facial Acne Vulgaris in the Community
+Comparison of Five Antimicrobial Regimens for Treatment of Mild to Moderate Inflammatory Facial Acne Vulgaris in the Community: Randomised Controlled Trial

 Our AssessmentA British study of 649 participants compares the efficacy of five different antimicrobial skin-care regimens for the treatment of acne.
 These include benzoyl peroxide, oral antibiotics, topical antibiotics and combination treatments.
 Results show that benzoyl peroxide is the most effective treatment when considering efficacy and cost.
 No specific brands or products are mentioned in the article.